git001/check_and_status_ajp/README.md

 ## Check mode

 The output of the check mode looks similar.
-The only change is that the line prefix is not the date and time.
+The only difference is that the line prefix is not the date and time.

 ```
 OK - AJP | host %s ip %s port %s connect %f syswrite %f sysread %f timeouted %d timeout %d good_answer %d